 By now, American Airlines flyers are probably familiar with earning AAdvantage miles on AA flights.
 General members earn 5 AAdvantage miles per dollar of fare and carrier-imposed surcharges.
 AAdvantage elite members earn an elite bonus on top of that, up to a total of 11 miles per dollar spent.

 On partner flights, the calculation is a bit more complicated.
 First, you need to calculate the base mileage earning based on the earning chart for the particular airline.
 Then, elite members apply an elite mileage bonus on the base miles:

 - Gold: 40% bonus

 - Platinum: 60% bonus

 However, this elite mileage bonus is only available on certain airlines.
 Luckily, Alaska Airlines is among the qualifying airlines.

 An example of this new elite bonus

-There's a lot for American Airlines AAdvantage and Alaska Mileage Plan elites to be excited about Alaska joining Oneworld.
+There's a lot for American Airlines AAdvantage and Alaska Mileage Plan elites to be excited about with Alaska joining Oneworld.
 Elites now get guaranteed benefits flying on the other airline — such as free checked bags, lounge access, priority check-in, and priority boarding.
 In addition, Alaska and American have introduced reciprocal first-class upgrades and extra-legroom seats for certain elites.

 With all of these changes, it was easy for flyers to miss a small change to how AAdvantage elite members earn miles on Alaska flights.
-But, as you can see, this small change can have a sizeable impact.
+But, as you can see, this small change can have a sizable impact.
 For AAdvantage elites, flying Alaskan just got a lot more rewarding

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.